11avnishkumar/cpp/README.md

   using namespace std;
   class Rectangle{
     private:
-    int length; // because length and breadth declared under private access specifer we can not access it directly from the main function,that is outside of the class. int breadth;
+    int length; // because length and breadth declared under private access specifier we can not access it directly from the main function,that is outside of the class. int breadth;
     public:
     void setLength(int l){